armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 This directory contains scripts to generate YARA rules.
 There are various scripts:

-1. script to generate JSON from BANG results (binary files), plus a separate script to generate YARA files from the JSON results, possibly doing some extra filtering.
+1. script to generate JSON from BANG results (binary files), plus a separate script to generate YARA files from the JSON results, possibly doing some extra filtering such as low quality identifiers.
-2. script to generate YARA rules from source code
+2. script to extract identifiers (functions, strings, etc.) from source code and write to JSON, plus a script to generate YARA rules from the JSON results, possibly doing some extra filtering such as low quality identifiers.

 The script to generate JSON files from binaries currently only supports ELF and Android Dex.
 More formats will be added soon.